laurajul/laurajul.github.io/_projects/2022_Animation_X.md

 KISD's workshop focused on collaborating with and appropriating artificial intelligence for filmmaking.
 A novel text-to-image (TTI) approach was applied in conjunction with various other neural architecture-based techniques, such as upscaling and frame interpolation.
 This involved combining image synthesis processes using text-to-image with traditional creative techniques like animation, sketching, and photography, fostering an experimental human-machine co-creation.

 A core component of the workshop involved utilizing PyTTI-Tools, a powerful suite for generating CLIP-guided images.
 PyTTI's origins trace back to 2021, when practitioners, researchers, and artists pioneered these text-to-image approaches.
-Specifically, [Katherine Crowson](https://kath.io/) published a foundational notebook, which sparked numerous variations and feature additions by other innovators.
+Specifically, [Katherine Crowson](https://kath.io/)[^crowson] published a foundational notebook, which sparked numerous variations and feature additions by other innovators.
 Henry Rachootin (@sportsracer48) then assembled key elements from these notebooks to create PyTTI.
 Later, David Marx (@DigThatData) significantly expanded upon PyTTI, transforming it into the comprehensive PyTTI-Tools that has become a go-to for advanced image generation.

-A unique aspect of the KISD workshop was the application of image-to-image diffusion on actual architectural photos and drawings of the Vilnius City Hall.
-This technique allowed the initial weights for the diffusion guidance to be informed by the existing architectural features, which were then intertwined with creative prompts stemming from engaging with Vilnius' rich cultural history.
+A unique aspect of the KISD workshop was the application of **image-to-image diffusion on actual architectural photos and drawings of the Vilnius City Hall.
+This technique allowed the initial weights for the diffusion guidance to be informed by the existing architectural features, which were then intertwined with creative prompts stemming from engaging with Vilnius' rich cultural history.**

 The workshop provided hands-on experience with Python commands, Jupyter Notebooks, and command-line interfaces, familiarizing students with the JupyterLab and Anaconda ecosystems.
 Crucially, it also included a reflection on the training data used by the models and discussions on their potential societal impacts.
 The aim was to convey a basic understanding of command-line interfaces and to build intuition about how large-scale machine learning networks can contribute to the workflow of designers and artists.
 The workshop was conducted by Lisa Marleen Mantel and Laura Wagner, and organized in collaboration with the research project KITeGG on design and AI.